 It is the goal of the Regional Municipality of York to protect the lives and property of its citizens and to relieve suffering and hardship due to an emergency.
-The Environmental Services Department ensures all threats to public safety and the environment from Regional infrastructure and facilities pertaining to water, wastewater, and waste management, forestry and corporate energy services are assessed and responded to during an emergency.
+The Public Works Department ensures all threats to public safety and the environment from Regional infrastructure and facilities pertaining to water, wastewater, and waste management, and forestry services are assessed and responded to during an emergency.